SpinningWing Logo

 Helicopter Lateral Flight

 In this article, we examine how various values (flapping, pitch, torque, …) change with helicopter lateral speed.
-We consider a set of unaccelerated, trimmed flight conditions in which a helicopter is flying directly to the right (with 90 degrees of sideslip).
-The climb rate and forward speed are zero for all points, and we use the same aircraft weight and CG location throughout.
-Please note that this analysis is based on a particular helicopter model.
-Specific numbers (and even trends in rare cases) can be model dependent.
+We consider a set of unaccelerated, trimmed flight conditions in which a helicopter is flying directly to the right.
+The climb rate and forward speed are zero for all points.
+The same helicopter type, weight, and CG location are used throughout.

 Drag and roll

-When flying to the right, the fuselage and tail fin experience lateral forces pushing to the left, as shown in the plots below (normalized by gross weight, negative being left, positive right).
-These forces are overcome primarily by rolling the helicopter “right wing down” so that the main rotor thrust pushes right and counters these drag forces.
+When flying to the right, the fuselage and vertical fin experience lateral forces pushing to the left, as shown in the plots below (normalized by gross weight).
+These forces are overcome primarily by rolling the helicopter “right wing down” so that main rotor thrust pushes right and counters these drag forces.

 Plot of fuselage drag vs. lateral speed